-Translating encounters with landscape through artistic practice.
+Translating embodied encounters with geo-cultural landscapes through artistic practice.

 surfacing